Sale of Drugs Act 1952 and Regulations

 Officers & Inspectors

-S4(1)(a) SODA - Enter and inspect any place where there is any drug intended for sale
+S4(1)(a) SODA - Enter and inspect any place where he has reason to believe that there is any drug intended for sale

-S4(1)(b) SODA - Mark, seal, otherwise secure drugs which appears to be contrary to this act
+S4(1)(b) SODA - Mark, seal, or otherwise secure, weigh, count or measure any drug which appears to be contrary to this act

 S4(1)(c) SODA - Inspect any drug intended for sale

-S5 SODA - Demand, select and take samples for analysis
+S5 SODA - On payment of the current market value, demand, select and take samples (in unopened package) for analysis

 R26 (1) CDCR - Enter any premises used for or connected with the manufacture, sale, supply, possess, administer or import of any product or notified cosmetic for the purposes of inspecting